What is really wrong with the counter

 insurgency with the undivided support of the international

 And yet something is obviously going wrong.
-There are three reasons
+There are three

-insurgency - CI - methods in Sri Lanka.
-(It would be countered that
+western counter insurgency - CI - methods in Sri Lanka.
+(It

-nothing is wrong with western CI but with the people who are not
+would be countered that nothing is wrong with western CI but

-doing it right.
-This, upon closer scrutiny, would be found untenable
+with the people who are not doing it right.
+This, upon closer

-because less literate armies have succeeded in quelling insurgencies
+have succeeded in quelling insurgencies in less favourable

-over the years a fairly sophisticated counter-counter insurgency
+years a fairly sophisticated counter-counter insurgency system.

-system.
 Secondly, it has consistently focused its resources on

 building a conventional force and on preserving the minimum